 Vilray, born and raised in NYC, got his biggest exposure when he was filmed busking with bassist Damon Hankoff at the Metropolitan Lorimer station of the G train.
 The song is Frank Loesser’s ‘(I’d Like to Get You) On a Slow Boat to China’, originally recorded by Peggy Lee and Bing Crosby in 1948.
 You can hear Vilray’s warm, Sinatra-esque vocal, his 30s swing guitar picking, and his virtuoso whistling.
 But that’s just the tip of the aforementioned bag of ice.

 Vilray is a man out of time, an anachronism.
 He is of the 30s, Tin Pan Alley and (fortunately) was somehow time-tunneled several generations forward.
-He sings pre-war songs (that’s WWII for the kids), writes pre-war songs, wears flamingo-hued jackets, sports a pencil moustache, and uses vintage gear “for the warmth”.
+He sings and writes pre-war (that’s WWII for you kids) songs, wears flamingo-hued jackets, sports a pencil moustache, and uses vintage gear “for the warmth”.

 “I do what I can to be both original and evocative of the earlier time but you can only write what comes.
 I have been steeped in this music since I was 16 so it’s very instinctual now.”

 I know, Vil, I know.
 At 16 I was collecting stamps and reading Sports Illustrated.
-At 16 Rachael Price was being taken to the drive-in by Brad Pitt.
+At 16 Rachael Price was being taken to the drive-in by guys who looked like Brad Pitt.

 “Fats Waller is a particular touchstone for me.
 I play two tunes which I wrote for him to sing, ‘She Calls Me MacLeish’ and ‘Go On Shining’.
 The first is the kind of joke tune that he sometimes sings, ‘Pent Up In A Penthouse’ or ‘What’s Your Name’.
 The other one is one of his spacey mysterious songs like ‘Inside This Heart of Mine’ or Jitterbug Waltz.
 My approach to writing is usually to write for a singer or band from that 1925-1944 period of recording.
 That’s what the writers were doing then.”